Unified social contribution (USC)

 The tax base is determined based on the size of the total area of a real estate asset.
 There is a specific partial RET exemption for residential property for individuals, whereby the first 60 square metres for flats or 120 square metres for single residential dwellings are not subject to RET (180 square metres for different types of immovable property).
 Local governments may provide additional exemptions.
 Exemptions do not apply to assets (i) that exceed more than five times the area of potential exemption and/or (ii) used to generate income.

-The RET rate is set by local governments but generally cannot exceed 1.5% of the minimal salary set of the 1st January of the reporting year per square metre (for 2020, the maximum is UAH 70.85 per square metre; for 2021, the maximum is UAH 90 per square metre; for 2022, the maximum is UAH 97.50; for 2023, the maximum is UAH 100.50 per square metre).
+The RET rate is set by local governments but generally cannot exceed 1.5% of the minimal salary set on 1 January of the reporting year per square metre (for 2020, the maximum is UAH 70.85 per square metre; for 2021, the maximum is UAH 90 per square metre; for 2022, the maximum is UAH 97.50; for 2023, the maximum is UAH 100.50 per square metre).

 If the taxpayer has one or more residential properties with the total area of one asset being more than 300 square metres (for an apartment) or 500 square metres (for a house), the amount of calculated tax will be increased by UAH 25,000 per year for each such asset.